biohackrxiv/bhxiv-metadata/doc/japan_biohackathon2025/paper.md

 ## JOSS

-The Journal of Open Source Software [@cite:JOSS] was the original inspiration for BioHackrXiv.
+The Journal of Open Source Software [@JOSS] was the original inspiration for BioHackrXiv.
 PP was an editor with JOSS for some time and took some of their interesting ideas, including PDF generation from markdown+metadata using pandoc.
 This is the backbone of the preview server we have today.
 The JOSS publishing system was generalised and can be used by other journals.
 The [theoj.org list](https://www.theoj.org/) is short, however.
-One possible reason is that the system is tightly integrated with github and github actions.
+One possible reason is that the system is tightly integrated with GitHub and GitHub actions.
 Github is owned by a single company.

 ## OSF